dmeranda/demjson/README.md

 What's new
 ==========

+<b>Version 2.2.4</b> fixes problem with jsonlint under Python 3 when
+trying to reformat JSON (-f or -F options) and writing the output to standard output.

 <b>Version 2.2.3</b> fixes incorrect return values from the "jsonlint"
 command.
 Also fixes a minor problem with the included unit tests in certain Python versions.